 Community Emergency Response Team (CERT) is an excellent course for learning more about how the University and the community responds to emergencies at home and at work.
 The skills learned in this training session will help you better respond to the safety and care of your family and fellow workers for all levels of emergency situations.
 The CERT Program educates people about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 This 24 hour classroom and hands on training course is presented by local area law enforcement, firefighters, and emergency medical personnel.
 The NIMS100 which is a prerequisite for this course can be completed online in approximately 1 -2 hours which provides an overview of the National Incident Management System and how emergency response teams integrate within the system.

 Prepare Training: Respect, Service, and Safety at Work

 The curriculum of the Prepare Training is designed to support employees at all levels of responsibility in the execution of all phases of emergency response to include preventive, response, and recovery.
 The strategies in this course are designed to help reduce frequency and severity of crisis situations.
 Participants acquire the skills to effectively respond to anxious, irrational, angry, hostile, or potentially dangerous behavior, and minimize the negative impact of challenging encounters.
-The program consists of three components training: the foundation course which addresses respect, service, and safety in the workplace, an overview of the University's Emergency Response Plan presented by Safety, and a session presented by Counseling and Testing titled "Recognizing Students in Distress."
+The program consists of three components training: the foundation course which addresses respect, service, and safety in the workplace, an overview of the University's Emergency Response Plan presented by Safety, and a session presented by the Counseling Center titled "Recognizing Students in Distress."
 The focus of the program is to provide faculty and staff with practical approaches to workplace safety issues, information on University resources available for assistance in resolving situations, and an overview of the University's Emergency Response Plan.